liubivi/Sound_Splitter/README.md

 Requirements

-Windows 10 (tested) or possible other Windows versions FFMPEG application must be installed before using Sound Splitter.
+Windows 10 (tested) or possible other Windows versions.
+FFMPEG application must be installed before using Sound Splitter.

 FFMPEG is available at the official website ffmpeg.org.